HeretoServeApps/here-to-serve-community-platform/README.md

 First install ```yarn```. ```yarn``` is a nice package for dependency management.
 For instructions on how to install ```yarn```, visit [yarn website](https://classic.yarnpkg.com/en/docs/install).

-Then install necessary frontend packages by:
+Starting back at the base directory `here-to-serve`,  install necessary frontend packages by:

 ```
 $ cd frontend